giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving for programmers.md

 ---
 [[Questions to ask when solving a problem]]

----
-Wasting Time on Problems:
+### Wasting Time on Problems:
 Yes, I must say it is a waste of time if you are giving more than one hour to a medium level problem.
 It is OK for a beginner to see the solution and learn from it.
 And try to remember the approach.

-Learning language syntax only teaches you how to write - it's like grammar.
-It doesn't teach you what to write, or why.
+**Learning language syntax only teaches you how to write It's like grammar.
+It doesn't teach you what to write, or why.**

 ### When you look up the solution
 -> don't think that you solved the problem without understanding it and move on.